 If weather conditions in certain areas are sufficient to maintain a population of animals, they will reproduce for generations until the conditions become unfavorable for survival.
 However, animals can survive in environments that make it possible for them to survive, but in which they are very uncomfortable.1

 Let’s consider a scenario in which some animals can only survive if the temperature remains between 40ºF and 90ºF.
 If the temperature is within this range, the animals will continue to live and reproduce, although this does not necessarily mean that they will be living good lives.
 Small temperature differences, for example, between 55ºF and 75ºF, are unlikely to cause the animals too much discomfort.
-However, if the temperature fluctuates above or below that range then they may survive, but will experience suffering from the extreme heat and cold.
+However, if the temperature fluctuates above or below that range, they might survive, but will experience suffering from the extreme heat and cold.
 The optimal situation for the wellbeing of the animals would be for them to only colonize areas in which they can live comfortably.
 Unfortunately, this situation is idealistic and far removed from the realities of nature.

-In nature the tendency is not to maximize happiness, but to maximize the transmission of genetic information.
+In nature, the tendency is not to maximize happiness, but to maximize the transmission of genetic information.
 As a result, whenever it is feasible for a group of organisms to colonize a certain zone, it will most likely happen.
 Most wild animals have anywhere from dozens to millions of offspring, most of whom die shortly after coming into existence (see our page on population dynamics).
 If there isn’t space for them, the surviving animals will tend to colonize any space that is available even if conditions would cause suffering, since the alternative is to die.
 It is only necessary for a small number of animals to survive and reproduce in the harshest weather conditions in order for the population to continue.
 But the fact that some animals live long enough to reproduce does not mean that they are thriving or comfortable.

 Adverse weather conditions can also reduce population numbers because animals tend to have fewer offspring when weather conditions are very harsh; however, this tends to have only a small effect.2 In addition, the populations of animals living in harsh weather conditions may eventually evolve so that they do not suffer as much.
 They may end up growing more or less hair, they may develop a different shape, or other changes may occur in their physiologies that improve their tolerance for the weather conditions.
 However, this takes many intermediary generations of suffering.
 Features such as being more or less furry prevail in a certain animal population because those who lack it are less likely to survive.
 After this happens through many generations, the features favoring survival become common in the population.